Case Study · Anonymized profile

 The home-market posture and the trigger.

 The German vendor ran two operating brands inside one holding.
 Brand A, a PLM-adjacent product family with strong penetration into European automotive and aerospace OEMs.
 Brand B, an MES-adjacent product family with penetration into European discrete manufacturing and a recent push into US specialty manufacturing.
 Each brand carried its own US-facing site, its own deck, its own US sales lead.
 Annual revenue in the lower nine figures in euro at the group level.
-Engineering-led principals on both brands.
+Engineering-led owners on both brands.

 The trigger was three US OEM evaluation conversations opening across the two brands simultaneously.
-The US OEM IT buyer in each conversation evaluated the firm against US-headquartered platform vendors and US-headquartered cloud-native MES vendors.
+The US OEM IT buyer in each conversation evaluated GMA against US-headquartered platform vendors and US-headquartered cloud-native MES vendors.
 The US OEM IT buyer kept asking which one of the two German brands was the platform brand, and how they interoperated.
 The two brand sites answered neither question.
 The translated European decks led with installed-base counts in European OEM names and German Industrie 4.0 vocabulary.

 The rebuild stages.